michaelhajster/whisper_web_ui/README.md

 If using the Fal.ai API for transcription, the application uploads your audio file to tmpfiles.org.
 This step is necessary because the Fal API requires input files to be accessible via a public URL.

 Please ensure that you have the necessary rights to upload and make your audio public.
 Do not use this method for sensitive recordings.

+## Transcription History

+All transcriptions are automatically saved to a local SQLite database in the `data` directory.
+This provides several benefits:

+- **Persistent Storage**: Transcriptions are saved between sessions
+- **Search Functionality**: Search through all your past transcriptions
+- **Favorites**: Mark important transcriptions as favorites
+- **Export**: Export your transcription history to JSON format

+The History tab provides a complete interface for managing your transcription history:

+1. **Browse**: View all your past transcriptions with details like source, date, and API used
+2. **Search**: Find specific transcriptions by keyword
+3. **Filter**: Show only favorite transcriptions
+4. **Actions**: Load transcriptions to the editor, copy to clipboard, mark as favorite, or delete
+5. **Export**: Export your entire history to a JSON file for backup or analysis

 ## Troubleshooting